Start playing guitar How to choose a guitar for beginners?

 It takes a lot of effort to play in a psychobilly band.
 It involves great knowledge of the suitable sound and style.
 When it comes to these, few are more striking than Horrorpops.

-In singer and bass player, Patricia Day, the Danish group have one of the genre’s most recognizable characters.
-So much so, that there’s an action figure modeled on her likeness.
+The Danish group has one of the genre’s most recognizable characters in singer and bass player Patricia Day.
+So much so that there’s an action figure modelled on her likeness.

 4. The Meteors